aygunazadova/aygunazadova.github.io/research.md

 ## Research Experience

 **Honorary Fellow at the School of Life Sciences Department, Essex University, Aug 2025-present**
+Projects:
-+ Projects: The p90 Ribosomal S6 Kinases 2 and 4 promote Prostate Cancer cell proliferation in androgen-dependent and independent ways
++ The p90 Ribosomal S6 Kinases 2 and 4 promote Prostate Cancer cell proliferation in androgen-dependent and independent ways
-+ Projects: Disruption of androgen receptor-cofactor interactions by the RNA-binding protein FUS/TLS alters androgen signalling in prostate cancer
++ Disruption of androgen receptor-cofactor interactions by the RNA-binding protein FUS/TLS alters androgen signalling in prostate cancer
-+ Projects: Inhibition of porphyrin synthesis selectively sensitises prostate cancer cells to ROS damage and promotes caspase-independent cell death
++ Inhibition of porphyrin synthesis selectively sensitises prostate cancer cells to ROS damage and promotes caspase-independent cell death

 **Specialist Technician at the School of Life Sciences Department, Essex University, May 2023-Jul 2023**
+Projects:
-+ Projects: Analysis of coding gene expression from small RNA sequencing
++ Analysis of coding gene expression from small RNA sequencing

  &nbsp;  <!-- This creates a blank space -->